-Interest The bonds will accrue interest from (and including) the Issue Date until (but not issued on May 15 and November 15 of each year, the first interest payment will be made on the second interest payment date following their Issue Date.
+Interest will be paid every June 1, December 1 and upon maturity, except that for bonds issued on May 15 and November 15 of each year, the first interest payment will be made on the second interest payment date following their Issue Date.
 When the bonds become payable, you will receive the face amount of the bonds in U.S. currency.